-§200305.
+§ 200305.
 Financial assistance to States

-(a) AUTHORITY OF SECRETARY TO MAKE PAY-MENTS.-The Secretary may provide financial assistance to the States from amounts available for State purposes.
-Payments may be made to the States by the Secretary as provided in this section, subject to such terms and conditions as the Secretary considers appropriate and in the public interest to carry out the purposes of this chapter, for outdoor recreation:
+- (a) AUTHORITY OF SECRETARY TO MAKE PAYMENTS.-The Secretary may provide financial assistance to the States from amounts available for State purposes.
+Payments may be made to the States by the Secretary as provided in this section, subject to such terms and conditions as the Secretary considers appropriate and in the public interest to carry out the purposes of this chapter, for outdoor recreation: - (1) Planning. - (2) Acquisition of land, water, or interests in land or water. - (3) Development. - (b) APPORTIONMENT AMONG STATES.-Amounts appropriated and available for State purposes for each fiscal year shall be apportioned among the States by the Secretary, whose determination shall be final, in accordance with the following formula: - (1) Forty percent of the 1st \$225,000,000; 30 percent of the next \$275,000,000; and 20 percent of all additional appropriations shall be apportioned equally among the States. - (2) At any time, the remaining appropriation shall be apportioned on the basis of need to individual States by the Secretary in such amounts as in the Secretary's judgment will best accomplish the purposes of this chapter.
+The determination of need shall include consideration of- - (A) the proportion that the population of each State bears to the total population of the United States; - (B) the use of outdoor recreation resources of each State by persons from outside the State; and - (C) the Federal resources and programs in each State. - (3) The total allocation to a State under paragraphs (1) and (2) shall not exceed 10 percent of the total amount allocated to all of the States in any one year. - (4) The Secretary shall notify each State of its apportionments.

-(1) Planning.

-(2) Acquisition of land, water, or interests in land or water.

-(3) Development.

-(b) APPORTIONMENT AMONG STATES.-Amounts appropriated and available for State purposes for each fiscal year shall be apportioned among the States by the Secretary, whose determination shall be final, in accordance with the following formula:

-(1) Forty percent of the 1st \$225,000,000; 30 percent of the next \$275,000,000; and 20 percent of all additional appropriations shall be apportioned equally among the States.

-(2) At any time, the remaining appropriation shall be apportioned on the basis of need to individual States by the Secretary in such amounts as in the Secretary's judgment will best accomplish the purposes of this chapter.
-The determination of need shall include consideration of-

-(A) the proportion that the population of each State bears to the total population of the United States;

-(B) the use of outdoor recreation resources of each State by persons from outside the State: and

-(C) the Federal resources and programs in each State.

-(3) The total allocation to a State under paragraphs (1) and (2) shall not exceed 10 percent of the total amount allocated to all of the States in any one year.

-(4) The Secretary shall notify each State of its apportionments.
 The amounts shall be available for payment to the State for planning, acquisition, or development projects as prescribed.
-Any amount of any apportionment that has not been paid or obligated by the Secretary during the fiscal year in which the notification is given and for 2 fiscal years thereafter shall be reapportioned by the Secretary in accordance with paragraph (2) without regard to the 10 percent limitation to an individual State specified in this subsection.
+Any amount of any apportionment that has not been paid or obligated by the Secretary during the fiscal year in which the notification is given and for 2 fiscal years thereafter shall be reapportioned by the Secretary in accordance with paragraph (2) without regard to the 10 percent limitation to an individual State specified in this subsection. - (c) MATCHING REQUIREMENTS.-Payments to any State shall cover not more than 50 percent of the cost of planning, acquisition, or development projects that are undertaken by the State.

-(5) For the purposes of paragraph (1), the District of Columbia, Puerto Rico, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands shall be deemed to be one State, and shall receive shares of the apportionment in proportion to their populations.

-(c) MATCHING REQUIREMENTS.-Payments to any State shall cover not more than 50 percent of the cost of planning, acquisition, or development projects that are undertaken by the State.
 The remaining share of the cost shall be borne by the State in a manner and with funds or services as shall be satisfactory to the Secretary.